AndrewH1188/leger-shearings/README.md

 * [Bootstrap Grid](https://getbootstrap.com/docs/4.0/layout/grid/) To get the layout of images and text to the left and right.

+* [Bootstrap Button](https://getbootstrap.com/docs/4.0/components/buttons/) Used to get the button code, but styled using own CSS code.

 * [Google Fonts](https://fonts.google.com/specimen/Mulish?query=mulish) After inspecting the Shearings code I could see that they were using the Mulish font from Google Fonts.
 I headed over to Google fonts to get the links and apply this to the page.

 * [Favicon](https://shearings.imgix.net/Content/Shearings/images/favicons/apple-touch-icon.png) I originally made a copy of the Shearings Favicon, but upon inspecting the Shearings website I found there was a link to a better higher quality favicon that they use for their site, so I used the lik for this insetad.

+* [Material Design for Bootstrap (MDB) v5 & v4](https://mdbootstrap.com/docs/standard/extended/back-to-top/) HTML, CSS and JavaScript Code used for the back to top button.
+I have added some CSS for the button so that this is has the same colours as the Shearings brand.

+* [Font Awesome](https://fontawesome.com/icons/arrow-up?s=regular&f=classic) Arrow icon used for the back to top button as well as the script tag at the end of the index.html document.
+This enables the Font Awesome arrow icon to display on the page to the user.

 ## Testing